RayKitajima/Rutile/README.md

 ## Documentation

-Tutorial and documentation will be coming soon!

-But you can try and look inside the automation by using sample configuration.
+You can try and look inside the automation by using sample configuration.

 ```
 git clone https://github.com/RayKitajima/rutile_kickstart.git